mackyle/git-osx-installer/README_PATCHES.txt

   My own patch to make thread-utils.c online_cpus function return the correct value on older Mac OS X versions.
 Has not been posted elsewhere.

+* Use a different pack.windowmemory default setting instead of 0

+  - patches/km/window-memory-default.txt

+  My own patch to change the pack.windowmemory default from 0 (meaning unlimited) to a sane default that should avoid memory thrashing especially when running gc --aggressive with a 64-bit address space.
+Has not been posted elsewhere.

 * Allow notes refs to be anywhere if given in full

   - `patches/sc/any-notes-ref.txt`